jake-knerr/js-style-guide/README.md

 #### Don't overthink file naming.

-Remember that the goal is simple: give files names that make the file's purpose clear.
+Remember that the goal is simple: give files names that make the file's purpose clear without being longer than necessary.

 Be flexible.
 A rigid naming abstraction will always fail.